Learn how to organize your junk drawer effectively without spending extra money by recycling. Create designated spaces to make it functional.

 Arrange the boxes in the drawer so they use all the space.

-Otherwise, they will slide around and drive you crazy!
+Otherwise, they will slide all over the place.
 I think my guys did an excellent job fitting them all in the drawer just like a jigsaw puzzle!

-I did not tape them all together because they fit nice and tight and I think it makes it easier if I want to take, say, the whole box of rubber bands for a project, but you could tape them all together and make it into one unit, too.
+I did not tape them all together because they fit nice and tight.
+This way is easier to take, say, the whole box of rubber bands for a project.
+But you could tape them all together and make it into one unit, too.

 Organize your junk drawer with recycled boxes!
 An easy way to re-organize a junk drawer without spending any extra money and do some recycling, to boot!